Particular/docs.particular.net/nservicebus/messaging/callbacks-testing.md

 #### Testing with SendOptions

-The `When` definition provides a matcher overload which allows to match against the response and the send options passed into the callback function.
+The `When` definition provides a matcher overload which allows matching against the response and the send options passed into the callback function.

 snippet: ObjectCallbackTestingWithOptions